 Howard Fuller on WUNC’s “The State of Things”

-Howard Fuller, the civil rights activist credited with keeping Durham, NC, calm in the aftermath of the assassination of Martin Luther King, Jr., spoke with WUNC’s Frank Stasio on May 4.
-You can listen to the interview here.
+Howard Fuller, the civil rights activist credited with keeping Durham, NC, calm in the aftermath of the assassination of Martin Luther King, Jr., spoke with WUNC’s Frank Stasio on May 4, 2009.

 In April, Fuller delivered the keynote address at UNC-Chapel Hill’s Poverty Awareness Week.
 His talk was co-sponsored by the SOHP as part of “The Long Civil Rights Movement: Histories, Politics, Memories.”